-In effect, we are back to where persons are asking the same questions we had back in 2004, with the Rand having strengthened significantly after having weakened exponentially in the last half of 2008.
+In effect, by early 2011 we were back to where persons are asking the same questions we had back in 2004, with the Rand having strengthened significantly after having weakened exponentially in the last half of 2008.
 This makes the need to have the information contained in this study as vital as it ever was - understanding both the fundamentals ... and understanding the truth.